 - if you have filed a return online and have not received an acknowledgment you should contact the ATED helpline

 You can also pay by post but HMRC recommends you pay electronically using one of the methods listed above.

 When you make a payment to HMRC it’s important that you use the right reference.
 This makes sure your payment reaches your account and that way you won’t get reminders after you’ve paid.
 When you make your first return showing an amount of tax is due HMRC will send you an ATED payment reference number for making payment to your account.

 Using a tax agent or adviser

-If you wish to appoint an agent to act on your behalf you must complete an ATED authorising your tax agent or adviser form.
+If you want to do this you must complete an ATED authorising your tax agent or adviser form.
 This authorises HMRC to communicate with your accountant, tax agent or adviser acting on your behalf in relation to ATED (including ATED related CGT).
 It will remain in force until HMRC receives written notice from you that the details have changed.